 Jeris Husky sledding Snowmobile safari and Net Fishing Guided Cross country ski tour Snowshoe hiking Visit to Torasieppi Reindeer Farm and Winter Village Northern Lights Workshop Sami Evening, Aurora Snow Train Optional upgrade to gorgeous log cabin accommodation

-Flights, airport transfers, 7 nights accommodation (winter cottage upgrades available), full board, activities as per agenda, cold weather clothing, wilderness guides.
+Included in the price: Flights from London to Kittilä, airport transfers, 7 nights accommodation (winter cottage upgrades available), full board, activities as per itinerary, cold weather clothing, wilderness guides.

 Description of Winter holiday in Finnish Lapland